HarshiniAiyyer/ESG/README.md

 # 🌿 ESGRecommender

-A simple, interpretable recommender system that selects companies with low ESG (Environmental, Social, and Governance) risk scores using **Genetic Algorithms**.
+A recommender system that selects companies with low ESG (Environmental, Social, and Governance) risk scores using **Genetic Algorithms**.
 This project encourages socially responsible investing by promoting portfolios with minimal sustainability risks.

 ---